 Specialty teams allow the Asbury Park Fire Department to deal with chemical spills, provide technical rescues to individuals trapped in water, trenches, confined spaces, or collapsed buildings.
 The extensive training and expertise of our members help the APFD provide quality and cost-efficient services to the community.

-- Visitors are welcome at the Fire Station from 8 a.m. to 4 p.m, Monday to Friday to meet the firefighters, get a blood pressure check, get a XXX signed, or pick-up safety information.
+- Visitors are welcome at the Fire Station from 8 a.m. to 4 p.m, Monday to Friday to meet the firefighters, get a blood pressure check, or pick-up safety information.

 - The Fire station is staffed 24 hours a day, 7 days a week, however, crews may be away from the station responding to emergency calls, conducting off-site training exercises, or performing in service inspections at various times during the day.

 - We are pleased to provide tours of the facilities to local schools and other community organizations.
-To schedule a tour, contact Inspector Tawheshia Gates at 732-774-7400 or email Tawheshia Gates
+To schedule a tour, contact Inspector Tawheshia Gates at 732-774-7400 or by email.

 - Fire permits are required for certain activities within the City of Asbury Park.
-For details on when you need a Fire Permit, and associated fees, visit Fire Safety Permits.
+For details on when you need a Fire Permit, and associated fees, visit the Fire Safety Permits section.

-- Questions regarding EMS billing can be directed to Revenue Guard at 732-236-3006 or visit the Revenue Guard Website
+- Questions regarding EMS billing can be directed to Revenue Guard by calling 732-236-3006 or visiting the Revenue Guard Website.

 Incident Report Requests

-- For fire and EMS Incident Reports, file an OPRA request with the Public Records Request form.
+- For fire and EMS Incident Reports, file an OPRA request with the Open Public Records Act Request form.

-- For information on employment, visit Fire Department Jobs
+- For information on employment, visit the APFD Employment section.